 On our way to find Chopin’s grave, we passed jarring memorials such as this one, dedicated to the victims of Air France Flight 447, which went down on June 1, 2009 with 228 on board.

-There were dozens of memorials throughout the cemetery, most of which were dedicated to the lives lost during WWII.
+The cemetery has dozens of memorials throughout its grounds.
+Most of the memorials are dedicated to the lives lost during WWII.
 This memorial in particular was in memory of the 100,000 who died at Sachsenhausen concentration camp:

 Chopin’s grave was fairly easy to spot, and it’s quite lovely.
-This was shot in “dramatic” mode by the way, which intensifies the colours.
+I used the “dramatic” mode on my camera for this shot, which intensifies the colours.
 It wasn’t this dirty looking in real life:

 By the time we found Chopin’s grave we realized we were running a bit short on time.
 Jim Morrison’s grave was going to be our fourth stop, but we didn’t want to be late for our flight.
 It will have to wait until we return one day!
 Père-Lachaise does have a wonderful virtual tour online that you can explore at your leisure though: Père-Lachaise Cemetery